chrisdolan/pcgen-drools/README.md

 rules and storing them in a database but that sounded like a lot of work.

-I'd previously used Drools and Drools Planner in my day job, so I was familiar with the rules syntax (and knew their limitations...)
+I'd previously used Drools in my day job, so I was familiar with the rules syntax (and knew its limitations...)
 I announced my initial work here: http://tech.groups.yahoo.com/group/pcgen_developers/message/3363

 Architecture